-PTA Application Deadline: There are two separate application deadlines during the calendar year for enrollment into the program.
+There are two separate application deadlines during the calendar year for enrollment into the program.
 The application deadline to begin during the summer term is April 1.
-The application deadline to begin during the winter term is November 1.
-Up to 30 students will be accepted during the summer and winter terms.
+The application deadline to begin during the winter term is October 15.
+Up to 30 students will be accepted each summer and winter term.